telerik/winforms-docs/controls/officenavigationbar/overview.md

 ## Key Features

 * [View modes]({%slug officenavigationbar-view-modes%}) - *Compact* and *Full* (expanded) that control whether the items are visualized by image only or full text.
-* [Options button]({%slug slug officenavigationbar-options-button%}) - Allows the user navigate through the hidden items in the navigation bar.
+* Overflow item - Allows the user navigate through the hidden items in the navigation bar.
-* [Navigation Options]({%slug officenavigationbar-navigation-options%}) - The Navigation Options dialog controls the items' order, maximum number of visible items.
+* [Navigation Options]({%slug officenavigationbar-options-dialog%}) - The Navigation Options dialog controls the items' order, maximum number of visible items.
 Allows switching between full (expanded) and compact mode.
 * [Peek Window]({%slug officenavigationbar-peek-window%}) - Shown when the user hovers an item for about 1 second.

 # See Also